http4k/http4k/src/docs/blog/meet_http4k/index.md

 ```

 ### Lensing HTTP bodies with Data classes
-Some of the supported message libraries (eg. GSON, Jackson, XML) provide the mechanism to automatically marshall data objects to/from JSON and XML using reflection (oops - looks like we broke our reflection promise - but technically we're not doing it ;) !).
+Some of the supported message libraries (eg. GSON, Jackson, Moshi, XML) provide the mechanism to automatically marshall data objects to/from JSON and XML using reflection (oops - looks like we broke our reflection promise - but technically we're not doing it ;) !).
 This behaviour is supported in [**http4k**](https://github.com/http4k/http4k) Lenses through the use of the `auto()` method, which will marshall objects to/from HTTP messages:

 ```kotlin
 data class Email(val value: String)